DIY Furnace Tune-Ups

 If you’re worried that we’re going to peddle off “just replace your system!” or some other costly service or product, you can breathe easy.
 These tasks are quick, simple, and cost virtually nothing at all!
 Be sure to keep up with your system by:

 - Removing dust and debris.
 Dust and other nasty particles tend to hub up around your furnace and ducts.
 And left alone, most of the time this is all going to wind up in the inner workings of your system, which can rapidly reduce efficiency, create air flow problems, and even presents a fire hazard!
-To keep your home safe and more comfortable, dust and sweep near your furnace, heat pump, or geothermal system on a routine basis.
+To keep your home safe and more comfortable, dust and sweep near your furnace or heat pump system on a routine basis.

 - Replacing your air filter when necessary.
 Keeping up with your filter might very well be the single most important thing you can do.
 Air filters govern the air flow of your system and are the biggest factor in keeping your system and ducts clean and clear.
 It’s hard to give a best time to replace an air filter, but generally speaking you should replace right before you start using your furnace for the season, and then keep an eye on it on a monthly basis from then on out.